mhmdehab/ArcadeGameBTS/README.md

 # Features:
 - Stack Game:
-   - When interacting at the table by pressing 'E' a main menu appears which displayes 3 options for words (1, 2, 3) with 3 Data structures available: Stack, Queue, Array.
+   - When interacting at the table by pressing 'E' a main menu appears which displayes 3 options for words 1, 2, and 3, generated with Datamuse API, with 3 Data structures available: Stack, Queue, Array.
     ![im10](Photos/im10.png "im10")
     ![im1](Photos/im1.png "im1")
     ![im7](Photos/im7.png "im7")